paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-034-indian-child-protection-and-family-violence-prevention.md

 This chapter, referred to in text, was in the original “this title”, meaning title IV of Pub.
 L. 101–630, Nov.
 28, 1990, 104 Stat.
 4544, known as the Indian Child Protection and Family Violence Prevention Act, which is classified principally to this chapter.
 For complete classification of title IV to the Code, see Short Title note set out under [section 3201 of this title](./chapter-034-indian-child-protection-and-family-violence-prevention.md#section-3201) and Tables.

 The Alaska Native Claims Settlement Act, referred to in par.
 (9), is Pub.
 L. 92–203, Dec.
 18, 1971, 85 Stat.
 688, which is classified generally to chapter 33 (§ 1601 et seq.) of Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1601&num=0&edition=prelim) and Tables.

+#### Amendments
+2024—Par.
+(3)(A).
+Pub.
+L. 118–160 amended subpar.
+(A) generally.
+Prior to amendment, subpar.
+(A) read as follows: “any case in which—

+“(i) a child is dead or exhibits evidence of skin bruising, bleeding, malnutrition, failure to thrive, burns, fracture of any bone, subdural hematoma, soft tissue swelling, and

+“(ii) such condition is not justifiably explained or may not be the product of an accidental occurrence; and”.

 <a id="section-3203"></a>